mkoehrsen/robotics-asst3/README.md

 ### Step 3 – Start the robot
 In a dedicated terminal, run `./startup/start_guest.sh robo_chaser 9999`

 This starts a Docker container and runs the robot within it.
+To have the robot chase the ball, enter `a` to put it in auto mode -- it will start chasing once the bridge is up and running.

 ### Step 4 – Start the webots bridge
 In another dedicated terminal, run `./startup/start_host.sh 9999`